dimkal89/batch_norm/README.md

 # batch_norm

-An implementation of batch normalization for a simple feedforward neural net with 2 hidden layers on the MNIST dataset.
+An implementation of batch normalization with early stopping for a simple feedforward neural net with 2 hidden layers on the MNIST dataset.

 Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift <br/>
 by Sergey Ioffe and Christian Szegedy